 - You probably only want to do this if you are having a backyard wedding in a home you plan on staying in (or possibly your childhood home if you and your parents plan on keeping it forever).

 - We recommend already having the hole dug (maybe leave enough soil so you can each take out 1 last shovel full).

-- Plant the tree and add the top soil back in.
+- Plant the tree and add the topsoil back in.

 - Give the new tree some water

-- During the tree planting ceremony, you can have your officiant read the reason that you have decided to do the tree planting (maybe you chose a specific tree becasue of what it represents).
+- During the tree planting ceremony, you can have your officiant read the reason that you have decided to do the tree planting (maybe you chose a specific tree because of what it represents).
 You can also have your DJ play a special song if you prefer fewer words.